lstipakov/lstipakov-ruuvi.github.io/README.md

 ```
 {{#if ruuvitag}}
-  RUUVITAG SPECIFIC STUFFZ
+  RUUVITAG SPECIFIC STUFF
 {{/if}}

 {{#if ruuvitracker}}
-  RUUVITRACKER SPECIFIC STUFFZ
+  RUUVITRACKER SPECIFIC STUFF
 {{/if}}
 ```

 ### Contributions

-This documentation is managed by Ruuvi, but supported by the community.
+This documentation is managed by Ruuvi Innovations Ltd, but is supported by the community.
 We welcome contributions such as:

 * Edits to improve grammar or fix typos
 * Edits to improve clarity